codarrenvelvindron/codarren.github.io/_drafts/Manage_jobs_in_GNU-Linux.md

 [4] 7898
 codax@gaming:~/Projects/tests$
 ```
-The & means background execution
+The & means background execution.
+Notice that they have a job id (1,2,3,4) and the 4-digit number is a PID.

 ### the jobs command
 ```